lucidshaya/lucidshaya/README.md

 ---

-## 06 · Why Hire Me
+## 06 · Why Work With Me

 ```
-✅  You get AI + Web3 + Full-Stack in a single engineer — rare
+✅  AI, Web3, and full-stack engineering in one engineer
-✅  Systems designed for production scale from day one
+✅  Systems designed for production scale, not just demos
-✅  Clear communication, ownership mindset, zero hand-holding needed
+✅  Clear communication and an ownership mindset
 ✅  Comfortable across the full stack: DB → API → Frontend → DevOps
-✅  Ships real products — not prototypes gathering dust
+✅  I ship real products — not prototypes that gather dust
 ```

 ---